paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

 > 3 of 3 tests passed.
 Yay!

-Of course, just because our code passed the tests it doesn't mean the code works in general, but it does give us a little more confidence about its correctness.
-And if we find a bug in the future that our tests missed, we can always add more tests for better coverage.
+Of course, just because our code passed the tests it doesn't mean the code works in general, but **it does give us a little more confidence about its correctness**.
+And if we later find a bug that our tests missed, we can always modify our tests for better coverage.

-Many of you might object, "*But what's the point of that?
-Isn't that just a lot of pointless extra bother?*"
+At this point, you might object, "*But what's the point of that?
+Isn't this procedure just an extra step?*"

-I have to admit, it is true that setting up the testing environment and figuring out how to unit write tests often takes some effort.
+Admittedly, setting up the testing environment and understanding how to unit write tests often takes some effort.
 In the short run, it's faster to just do things the traditional way.
-But in the long run, test-driven development can save time that would otherwise be wasted manually testing the same thing repeatedly.
-Besides that, it turns out that there are a number of other benefits to unit testing:
+But in the long run, TDD can save time that would otherwise be wasted by repeated manual testing.
+And there are a number of other benefits to unit testing:

- - **Automatic regression detection** --- Sometimes you'll write a bug in your program that causes code that used to function properly to no longer do so, or you'll accidentally reintroduce an old bug that you had previously fixed.
-This is called a *regression*.
-Regressions might sneak by unnoticed for a long time if you don't have any automated testing.
-Passing your unit tests don't guarantee that your code works correctly, but if you write tests for every bug you fix, one thing passing your unit tests can guarantee is that you haven't reintroduced an old bug.
+ - **Automatic regression detection** --- Sometimes coders mistakenly create bugs that make their programs defective, or they reintroduce old bugs that had previously been fixed.
+Such mistakes are called *regressions*.
+Regressions might sneak by unnoticed for a long time if you don't use automated testing.
+If you create a unit test for each bug that you fix, any code that passes your unit tests afterwards is guaranteed to be free of any old bugs.
+As a result, if you encounter errors in the program later on, you can be sure that regression is not the issue.

- - **Bold refactoring** --- Code can get messy pretty quickly, but it's often scary to refactor it, since there's a good chance that you'll break something in the process.
-After all, code often looks messy because you had to hack together some workarounds to make it work for rare edge cases.
-When you try to clean it up, or even rewrite it from scratch, it's likely that it will fail on those edge cases.
-If you have unit tests covering these edge cases, you'll find out immediately when you've broken something and you can make changes more courageously.
+ - **Bold refactoring** --- Code can get messy pretty quickly whenever we add workarounds to accomplish edge cases and unforeseen tasks.
+And cleaning up your code could lead to regressions.
+If you have unit tests covering specifically nasty cases, however, you will know when you have broken something _as well as where your mistake occurred_.
+As a result, TDD facilitates code cleanup.

- - **Documentation** --- If another developer (or perhaps the future you) can't figure out how to use the code you've written, they can look at the unit tests to see how the code was designed to be used.
-Unit tests aren't a replacement for real documentation, of course, but they're certainly better than no documentation at all -- and no documentation at all is unfortunately common, since programmers almost always have things higher on their priority lists than writing documentation.
+ - **Documentation** --- If another developer cannot figure out how to use your code, they can look at your unit tests to see how the code was designed to be used.
+Unit tests aren't a replacement for real documentation, of course, but they are certainly better than no documentation at all.
+Unfortunately, having little to no documentation is common because tedious documentation work rarely makes it up a programmers to-do list.

- - **Robustness** --- When you have no automated testing and applications become sufficiently complex, it is easy for the code to feel very fragile.
-That is, it seems to work alright (most of the time) when you use it, but you have a nagging anxiety that the slightest unexpected action from the user or the slightest future modification to the code will cause everything to crash and burn.
-Knowing that your code passes a suite of unit tests is more reassuring than knowing that your code seemed to work when you manually tested it with a handful of examples the other day.
+ - **Robustness** --- Without automated testing, it is easy for the code to a complex application to feel very fragile.
+You might have a nagging anxiety that the slightest unexpected action from the user or the slightest future modification to the code will cause everything to crash and burn.
+Knowing that your code passes a set of unit tests is more reassuring than knowing that your code seemed to work when you manually tested it with a handful of examples the other day.

-Alright, enough with the theory already, let's get our hands dirty and see how this works in practice.
+Now let's see how TDD works in practice.

 # Practical example

 In this example, we will go through the process of developing a simple date library in a test-driven way.
-For each part of the library, we will first write tests specifying how we want it to behave, and then write code to implement that behavior.
-If the test fails, we know that the implementation does not match the specification.
+For each part of the library, we will first write unit tests specifying how we want the date library to behave.
+Then we will write code to implement that behavior.
+If a particular test fails, we know that the corresponding implementation does not match its specification.

-Keep in mind that the purpose of this code is only to demonstrate test-driven development, and is not a feature-complete date library meant for practical use.
-If you somehow stumbled upon this article looking for a date library, I can recommend [Moment.js](http://momentjs.com/).
+This date library is simply for testing purposes.
+It is _not_ intended to be a feature-complete library.
+If you are looking for a way to create a complete date library, I recommend [Moment.js](http://momentjs.com/).

 ## Setting up the testing environment

-The first thing we need to do is install a testing library.
-[QUnit](https://qunitjs.com/), [Mocha](https://mochajs.org/), and [Jasmine](http://jasmine.github.io/2.4/introduction.html) are the most popular ones today, and in my opinion it doesn't matter that much which one you use, since they all essentially do the same thing.
-For this article I've arbitrarily chosen to use Jasmine.
+First, install a testing library.
+[QUnit](https://qunitjs.com/), [Mocha](https://mochajs.org/), and [Jasmine](http://jasmine.github.io/2.4/introduction.html) are the most popular ones today.
+In my opinion, they both essentially do the same thing, so I've arbitrarily chosen to use Jasmine.

 Here's how I set things up: